engrukairo/apex-api/README.md

 Now go to your database and create a database named "apexapi".
 If you are using password to access your database, update the .env file accordingly.
 After that, run the command:
 - php artisan migrate

 to create the database and tables.
-The run:
+Then run:
 - php artisan db:seed

 The last command will create 10 users to experiment with.
 Go to your users table in the database and change the role for one of the users to 'admin'.
 All the users' password is 'password'.